Home > Frequently Asked Questions

 Are there merit scholarships available for students from a certain city or state?

 Yes, Vanderbilt offers a handful of merit scholarships that are designated specifically for students who live in a certain city, county, or state.
-These areas include Atlanta, Houston, Texas and select counties in Arkansas, Kentucky, and Tennessee.
+These areas include Atlanta, Houston, Texas and select counties in Arkansas, Kentucky, Mississippi, and Tennessee.

 What percentage of the applicant pool is offered a merit scholarship?